Minecraftian14/ArgsEvaler/README.md

     pattern("<!(\\d{10})>", long.class)
 }

-// Therefore the args it must parse should start with the word 'kub'
+// Therefore the args it must evaluate should start with the word 'kub'

 // Next up it can have a string, which will be resolved into a File object.